BNasmith/PTForsyth/PTFWorkofChrist.md

 larger linos of thought in the passage in hand.
-Then, if you do as I say, there is this other advantage, that you can take a particular verse out of the long passage for your sermon ; and thus you come to the sermon with an audience which you yourself have prepared to listen to you.
+Then, if you do as I say, there is this other advantage, that you can take a particular verse out of the long passage for your sermon; and thus you come to the sermon with an audience which you yourself have prepared to listen to you.
 You have created your own atmosphere,